In the Lines of Mariana Sabido

 Sally Mann, for obvious reasons.
 I greatly admire her work.
 Wim Wenders for the slowness of his cinema.

 Paper always.
 I need to write so I don't forget.
-A wooden cup that belonged to my Uncle B; when he died, my cousin gave it to me exactly as it was, with pencils, pens, an eraser, etc.
+A wooden cup that belonged to my Uncle B, when he died my cousin gave it to me exactly as it was, with pencils, pens, eraser, etc.

 What is always in your stationery drawer?